Smatek1001/AI_DnD/Bestiary/Flickerling.md

 * **Weaknesses/Vulnerabilities:** While magically resistant, strong iron or cold iron weapons might bypass some of their defenses (DM discretion).
 Their mischievous nature can sometimes be exploited.

 ## VII.
 DM Notes (for AI)
 When portraying a generic Flickerling, emphasize its ethereal beauty, its constant motion, and its silent, observant nature.
-Their presence should feel magical and slightly alien, contrasting with the grimdark setting of Duskhaven.
+Their presence should feel magical and slightly alien, contrasting with the grimdark setting of [[Duskhaven]].
 Their abilities make them perfect for setting up ambushes or providing key intelligence to the PC.

 ### ROT-13 Encoded Secrets
 Sybpxreyvatf ner frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.